PAGE UPDATED: 21.09.2022

 Let’s get ready to hit the road…

-We got our van back in 2017 and after a few local jaunts we soon headed off on our first road trip – without any proper preparation!
+We got our van back in 2017 and after a few local jaunts we soon headed off on our first road trip – but without any proper preparation.
+Oh dear…

-We jumped in at the deep end on our first major road trip (through the Peak District) when we came up against a hill far steeper than the van was designed for!
-The engine screamed its way to the top – just!
+We jumped in at the deep end by going to the Peak District; we came up against a hill far steeper than the van was designed for!
+The engine screamed its way to the top – but only just!

-The thing is that before you even think about planning the trip itself, you need to make sure your van is up to the task.
+The thing is that before you even think about planning the trip itself, you need to make sure your RV is up to the task.

-Our old VW is 30 years old and nowadays, before any lengthy trip, we always do basic checks, such as making sure the tyres are in good condition and correctly inflated.
+Our VW motorhome is 30 years old and nowadays before any lengthy trip we always do basic checks, such as making sure the tyres are in good condition and correctly inflated.
 We’ll also check oil and other fluid levels and make sure our leisure battery is fully topped up.

 Other things to check on your motorhome before a road trip…